gchq/stroom-docs/content/en/docs/user-guide/tools/command-line.md

 * `--listPermissions` - Lists all the valid permission names.

 This command allows you to manage the account permissions within stroom regardless of whether the internal identity provider or an external party is used.
-A typical use case for this is when using a external identity provider.
+A typical use case for this is when using an external identity provider.
 In this instance Stroom has no way of auto creating an admin account when first started so the association between the account on the 3rd party IDP and the stroom user account needs to be made manually.
 To set up an admin account to enable you to login to stroom you can do: